wtraylor/modular_megafauna_model/docs/model.md

 mass, gut contents, water content, and fat-free mass (e.g. Reimers et al., 1982
 \cite reimers1982body).

+The model ignores the contribution of catabolizing protein altogether.
+This is a simplification as several studies have shown that the contribution of mobilized protein can play a considerable role in meeting energy requirements.
+Reimers et al. (1982, pp. 1813, 1819) \cite reimers1982body observe that
+reindeer lost about 31% of their body protein during winter.
+Torbit et al.
+(1988) \cite torbit1988calibration calculate and discuss the energetic value of catabolizing protein.
+Parker et al. (1993) \cite parker1993seasonal note that Sitka black-tailed deer lost 10–15% of their protein reserves during winter.
+Nontheless fat is unquestionably by far the most important energy reserve.
+Fluctuating body fat is convenient to model as an energy pool that can be filled to a maximum and emptied to zero.
+The interactions for protein synthesis and depletion are far more complex and less studied.

+Any forage energy that is ingested beyond maintenance needs is converted to body fat.
+Section \ref sec_energy_content details the efficiency of fat anabolism.
+When forage intake is not enough to meet energy needs, fat reserves are catabolized, and the energy is directly available as net energy to balance any energy “debts” on a daily basis.
+Illius & O’Connor (2000) \cite illius2000resource assumed an efficiency of 100%
+to mobilize fat reserves in cattle when they directly converted the combustion (gross) energy of fat tissue to net energy.
+Armstrong & Robertson (2000) \cite armstrong2000energetics use a factor of 80%
+in their sheep model, citing a 1990 publication by the Australian Standing Committee on Agriculture (SCA) \cite corbett1990feeding.

+### Ontogenetic Growth

 \todo
-- Why do we not consider protein as an energy reserve?
-    - Reimers et al. (1982, pp. 1813, 1819) observe that about 31% of the body
-      protein was lost during winter.
-    - Parker et al. (1993) observed that Sitka black-tailed deer lost 10–15% of their protein reserves during winter.
 - What does the growth curve look like?
     - Compare @price1985growth [pp. 187-190] and @blaxter1989energy
       [p.
 242-244].

-### Life History {#sec_life_history}

 \todo Explain how growth is linear in \ref Fauna::HerbivoreBase::get_bodymass()